 GrayRobinson Customs & International Trade Law Blog Home About Us Sobre Nosotros Showing posts with label OFAC.
-Show all posts SUBSCRIBE VIA EMAIL FRIDAY, APRIL 27, 2012 Enter your email address to keep up to date with the latest Customs and International Trade News: OFAC Subpoenas, Penalties and Voluntary Disclosures At the Spring Meeting in New York City of the American Bar Association's Section of International Law, I presented a workshop on how to handle administrative subpoenas, investigations, and proposed penalties by the Office of Foreign Assets Control, U.S. Department of the Treasury.
-I also discussed how and when to submit a voluntary self-disclosure to the Office of Foreign Assets Control (OFAC).
-Subscribe Peter Quinter Some practical advice provided during the workshop: PETER QUINTER'S LINKEDIN my Linked in profile VISIT OUR FIRM WEBSITE OFAC is very serious about its responsibilities regarding economic embargoes and sanctions so do not ignore any correspondence from OFAC, especially a subpoena.
-2. OFAC regulations are complex so be sure to hire an attorney experienced with OFAC cases.
+Show all posts SUBSCRIBE VIA EMAIL FRIDAY, APRIL 27, 2012 Enter your email address to keep up to date with the latest Customs and International Trade News: OFAC Subpoenas, Penalties and Voluntary Disclosures Association's Section ng in New York City of the American Bar on of International Law, I presented a o handle administrative subpoenas.
+Subscribe investigations, and Department of the Treasury.
+I also discussed SEARCH THIS BLOG ubmit a voluntary self-disclosure to the Office of Search Peter Quinter Some practical ad vice provided during the workshop: PETER QUINTER'S LINKEDIN rious about its responsibilities regarding my LINKed in profile economic embargoes and sanctions so do not ignore any correspondence from OFAC, especially a subpoena.
+VISIT OUR FIRM WEBSITE 2.
+OFAC regulations are complex so be sure to hire an attorney experienced with OFAC cases.
 Since OFAC regulations are Federal, you may hire an attorney anywhere in the United States.
-For example, your company may be located in Los Angeles, but you may GRAY ROBINSO hire an attorney in Miami.
-SOME OTHER GREAT LAW BLOGS 3.
-Responding to an administrative subpoena should be done by your attorney, although an officer of the company should sign a declaration that all statements are true to the best of that officer's knowledge.
-Datamyne Blog Chinese CORE Steel Imports Drop 80 Percent as US Tariffs Soar 14 hours ago Your attorney should engage in conversation with the OFAC representative to get a better understanding of the investigation GFAC's Interpretive Guidance Can Prove Dated
+For example, your company may be located in Los Angeles, but you may hire an attorney in Miami.
+GRAY ROBINSO SOME OTHER GREAT LAW BLOGS Responding to an administrative subpoena should be done by your attorney, although an officer of the company should sign a declaration that all statements are true to the best of that officer's knowledge.
+Datamyne Blog Chinese CORE Steel Imports Drop 80 Percent as US Tariffs Soar 14 hours ago 4.
+Your attorney should engage in conversation with the OFAC representative to get a better understanding of the investigation GFAC's Interpretive Guidance Can Prove Dated